zylin1051/Teaching-Dossier/README.md

 I completed my Bachelor of Mathematics in Statistics and Master of Mathematics in Biostatistics from the University of Waterloo, Ontario, Canada.
 Prior to my studies at Waterloo, I completed my Ontario Secondary School Diploma in Mississauga, Ontario, Canada, where I received the Governor General of Canada's Academic Bronze Medal in 2019.
 My coursework involves advanced calculus, differential equation, mathematical statistics and probability theory, causal inference, survival analysis, and applied physics.

-I have actively engaged in teaching activities and developed effective teaching skills throughout my studies at the University of Waterloo.
-These experiences include tutoring, delivering tutorial sessions, holding office hours to provide individual help to students, and participating in teaching workshops.
-I have also completed a formal teaching training course for which I delivered a guest lecture to a live undergraduate course.
+My teaching activities include post-seconadry tutoring and teaching assistantship.
+I completed a formal mathematics teaching course at the University of Waterloo for which I delivered several peer-reviwed teaching sessions and a guest lecture to a live undergraduate course.
 My passion for teaching extends beyond the post-secondary level to secondary education as well.

-I currectly hold a full-time teaching position at [William Academy (Cobourg Campus)](https://williamacademy.ca/).